cognitivetech/David-Burns-Feeling-Good-TEAM-CBT/README.md

 People with high neuroticism indexes are at risk for the development and onset of common [mental disorders. . .](https://en.wikipedia.org/wiki/Mental_disorder), [mood disorders](https://en.wikipedia.org/wiki/Mood_disorders), [anxiety disorders](https://en.wikipedia.org/wiki/Anxiety_disorder), and [substance use disorder](https://en.wikipedia.org/wiki/Substance_use_disorder), symptoms of which had traditionally been called [Neurosis](https://en.wikipedia.org/wiki/Neurosis)."

-Can you see that this is a tautology?
+> Can you see that this is a tautology?
 In other words, they ask you if you tend to have these kinds of symptoms, then they tell you this is "due to" some "trait" you have called "neuroticism."
 But they are defining "neuroticism" as people who tend to have more of these kinds of symptoms!
 It's circular reasoning.
+>

-I hope you can "see" this!
+> I hope you can "see" this!
 The reason I mention this is they make it sound like they discovered some "trait" you have which causes you to have depression, or anxiety, and so forth.
 But they haven't!
 It's just a word game.
 In fact, scientists don't yet know the causes of any of these problems, and "traits" do not actually "exist."

 **Haike asks:** What if you’ve battled your negative thoughts and self-defeating beliefs and still don’t feel happy?
 An absence of depression and anxiety does not necessarily mean more joy in life.
 How can you help people find out where they want to go in life, who they want to be, and what it is that brings them happiness?”

-Mon, 11 Mar 2019 08:00:00 +0000

 ### [132: Ask David — Do we really create our own interpersonal reality?
 What if you’re being raped?](http://feelinggood.libsyn.com/132-ask-david-do-we-really-create-our-own-interpersonal-reality-what-if-youre-being-raped)